asjadnaqvi/stata-schemepack/README.md

 The dofile in the folder can be copied and executed in Stata.
 Otherwise:

 Check the installation:
-> net d schemes, from("https://raw.githubusercontent.com/asjadnaqvi/Stata-schemes/main/schemes/")
+> net d tsg_schemes, from("https://raw.githubusercontent.com/asjadnaqvi/Stata-schemes/main/schemes/")

 Install the schemes:
-> net install schemes, from("https://raw.githubusercontent.com/asjadnaqvi/Stata-schemes/main/schemes/")
+> net install tsg_schemes, from("https://raw.githubusercontent.com/asjadnaqvi/Stata-schemes/main/schemes/")

 You can try various graphs either using this test data set:
 > use "https://github.com/asjadnaqvi/Stata-schemes/blob/main/scheme_test.dta?raw=true", clear